Transitional justice: Truth commissions

 Truth commissions are non-judicial commissions of inquiry that aim to discover and reveal past abuses by a government or non-state actors; about forty official truth commissions have been created worldwide.
 One example is the Truth and Reconciliation Commission in South Africa, which was established to help overcome apartheid and reconcile tensions in the country.
+Another example is the Truth and Reconciliation Commission of Canada which was created as part of a settlement with the survivors of the Canadian Indian Residential School System.

 Memory and memorials

 Memorials seek to preserve memories of people or events.
 In the context of transitional justice, they serve to honor those who died during conflict or other atrocities, examine the past, address contemporary issues and show respect to victims.
 They can help create records to prevent denial and help societies move forward.
 Memorials may include commemoration activities, such as architectural memorials, museums, and other commemorative events.
 One example includes the monuments, annual prayer ceremony, and mass grave in northern Uganda, created in response to the war conducted by and against the Lord's Resistance Army there.
+Another example is Fragmentos, an abstract memorial created by Doris Salcedo alongside the survivors of sexual abuse from the Colombian Conflict.
+It consists of 1,296 tiles made from 37 tons of melted down metal from the weapons of 13,000 former guerilla fighters to memorialize the peace agreement between the government of Colombia and FARC.